montanaflynn/ebola-outbreak-data/README.md

 ### Help Needed

 I would like to include individual country data as well as other sources but I don't have the time to do it by myself.
 If you want to help file an issue or send a pull request and I'll add you as a contributer.

-Please also consider donating to the [Ebola Epidemic Relief Fund](http://www.globalgiving.org/projects/ebola-epidemic-relief-fund/) or any other charity fighting the virus in Africa.
+Please also consider donating to a charity that is fighting the virus outbreak in Africa.
+I recommend http://www.directrelief.org/

 ### Other Data Sources